Skip to main content

 habunman / Pixabay

-Hairballs are, to an extent, a normal part of life for your cat.
+Cat hairballs are, to an extent, a normal part of life for your kitty.
 Cats swallow and ingest hair while they groom themselves, and when that hair becomes too much for their stomachs to digest, they vomit up a hairball.

-Some hairballs are to be expected, and there isn’t yet any data on how many hairballs are too many.
-Factors like the amount of hair your cat has and how fastidiously he grooms himself can affect the number of hairballs he produces.
-It’s reasonable to expect a cat to have a hairball per week.
+While some hairballs are to be expected, it can be difficult to tell when your cat hacks up too many of them.
+It’s even harder to tell what causes an increase in hairball production!
+Factors like how much hair your cat has and how fastidiously he grooms himself can affect the number of hairballs he produces.
+On average, however, expecting a cat to have one hairball per week is reasonable.

 But if your cat starts producing hairballs more frequently, that could indicate an underlying health condition.
-In some rare cases, hairballs can become stuck within your cat’s digestive system, so if you suspect something is amiss with your cat’s hairball production, be sure to call your vet.
+In some rare cases, hairballs can become stuck within your cat’s digestive system, causing them to become less frequent than normal.
+So, if you suspect something is amiss with your cat’s hairball production, be sure to call your vet.

 Frequent hairballs and your cat’s digestive health